Search This Blog

 11 December - Phitsanulok – Nakhon Sawan - 146 kilometres

 Cycling the northern regions of Thailand was utterly different from only a few weeks earlier when I struggled up steep mountain passes and nearly froze my butt off in China’s high mountains.
 By now, the weather was hot and humid and the road good and pancake flat.
-Good distance was made past rice paddies, temples and vendors selling cotton candy (roti saimai).
+A reasonable distance was made past rice paddies, temples and vendors selling cotton candy (roti saimai).
 Roti saimai (pronounced say may) is a Thai-style candy floss or cotton candy wrapped in a sweet roti.
 The thin silk strands are spun sugar and usually come in a rainbow of colours.
 The crepe is extremely thin, and I understand the colour green is from Pandan leaves, widely used in Southeast Asia for flavouring.

 12 December - Nakhon Sawan - Chaiyo - 125 kilometres